Koenkk/zigbee2mqtt.io/docs/guide/installation/01_linux.md

 For the sake of simplicity this guide assumes running on a Raspberry Pi 4 with Raspbian Stretch Lite, but it should work on any Linux machine.

+Therefore the user `pi` is used the following examples, but the user may differ between distributions e.g. `openhabian` should be used on Openhabian.

 Before starting make sure you have an MQTT broker installed on your system.
 There are many tutorials available on how to do this, [example](https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/).
 Mosquitto is the recommended MQTT broker but others should also work fine.